vivaansinghvi07/soccer-database-project/README.md

   - goals
   - assists
   - hat_tricks

+**Player Award** - this table stores each award that was won by a player and also lists the player next to that award
+  - award_id - relates to award_id in AWARD table
+  - award_name
+  - player_id - relates to player_id in PLAYER table

 **Teams** - this table keeps track of teams and information about them - such as when Manchester United was founded, and what league it plays in
   - team_id